zamud3164/Emotion_Recognition/README.md

 3. Open and run "extract_audio_features.py" first and then "prepare_audio_features.py".
 Then run "extract_text_transcriptions.py".
 Now the preprocessing is done and we can train and evaluate the model!

 4. Open and run the notebook "CNN_v1.ipynb" to train and evaluate the model.
 If you only want to evaluate an already savedModel you downloaded from the link given above, run all cells in this notebook expect for the one cell which does the actual training (it is the cell where number of epochs and the training is initialized).

+### Code
+The code for emotion recognition is extracted from several sources and then fused together and modified to suit our task.
+Preprocessing the IEMOCAP dataset and extracting features are from https://github.com/Demfier/multimodal-speech-emotion-recognition/tree/master.
+Setting up the training environment and the logic for saving checkpoints is from https://github.com/IliaZenkov/transformer-cnn-emotion-recognition.
+These works are also published.
+There has been made changes for example adding more features and removing unnecessary parts not needed for our specific task.
+The model architecture is not from these sources but set up by us on the basis of experiments.
+These two repositories we have used are cited in our report too.